fmbenhassine/gamehub.io/README.md

 ### Introduction

-ChessHub.io a real time multi player chess server that serves as a sample of how to reuse GameHub.io core features.
+ChessHub.io is a real time multi player chess server that serves as a sample of how to reuse GameHub.io core features.

 The goal of ChessHub.io is not to provide a fully featured web application to play chess online.